siajiza/How-to-Change-Python-Variable-Values/README.md

 <h2>Steps</h2>

     1º.
 Use the Boolean to return "True", because the meal is completed.
     2º.
 Write the Integer number on the "sub_total".
     3º.
 The "tip" is going to be a multiple of the "sub_total": 20%.
-We use in this case a number data types.
+We use in this case a number data types and booleans 0.2         with the decimal.
     4º.
+Add the "tip" to the "sub_total".
+    5º.
+Built a cordial greeting and total to pay.
+Pay attention to the two differents data types.
+        We must convert all of the data types of the different variables that we use into the same text data types.
+    6º.
+We use the varible srt(), to change the data type from a numbers to a text.
+And inside of the parenthesis we write the         variable name where the value is a number wiht the goal that change that number value into a text.